 Here are five non-dog-photography related facts so you can get to know me better.

 Including my outdoorsy adventure-loving husband!
-You’ll often find us out exploring the wilderness on foot or on two or four wheels.
-Of the furred and feathered variety, our animals include a chestnut mare called Astrid, our ragtag collection of chickens and guinea fowl and our smart and cheeky Australian Shepherds - Fletcher, Opal and Enzo.
+You’ll often find us out exploring the wilderness either on foot, or two or four wheels.
+Of the furred and feathered variety, our animals include a Warmblood mare called Astrid, a Quarter Horse gelding called Buddy, our ragtag collection of chickens and guinea fowl and our smart and cheeky Australian Shepherds - Fletcher, Opal and Enzo.

 When I’m not on solo travel adventures in the great outdoors (usually beaching it with the dogs) you’re likely to find me chilling out on the verandah at home, deeply immersed a historical novel, savouring a home-brewed craft beer (thanks husband) and soaking in the peaceful tranquility of our rural retreat.